-The Children’s Day Care project in Peru provides free child care for children of low income families in the local community.
+The Children’s Day Care project in Peru provides safe and free child care for children from low income families in the local community.

-The project promotes a positive attitude to education through lessons, encouragement and support to provide a strong foundation for the children as they enter the state school system.
+The project promotes a positive attitude to education to create a strong foundation for the children as they enter the state school system.
 Many of the children are from families where their parents have dropped out of education at a young age, and support and encouragement is essential.
-Volunteers work alongside local staff as an assistant, helping with games, music and fun activities.
-By providing safe, free child care, the parents can gain an income to support their families.
+Volunteers work alongside local staff, helping with games, music and fun activities.

 Live in the beautiful ‘white city’ of Arequipa, immersed in Peruvian culture with Colca Canyon in easy reach at your weekends.

 Join the team and help run activities at the Children’s Day Care centre.

 The Children’s Day Care centre is located a quiet suburb of Arequipa and is a colourful place with five classrooms and large outdoor play area.
-The project provides a dependable child care option for low income families in the area.
+The centre's mission is to provide:

 In the morning younger children aged 2 - 5 arrive at the centre and attend their age specific class.
 Each class has around 20 children and typical morning tasks could include: